reergymerej/svg-maker/README.md

 This will help you get started.

 *Disclaimer: This is basically an experiment.
 If it is of any use, I will build on this and make it better.
-Use at your own risk.*
+If you are not completely satisfied, please contact me for a full refund.
+Better yet, submit a PR.*

 ## install